International Data Encryption Algorithm: Weak keys

 The very simple key schedule makes IDEA subject to a class of weak keys; some keys containing a large number of 0 bits produce weak encryption.
 These are of little concern in practice, being sufficiently rare that they are unnecessary to avoid explicitly when generating keys randomly.
 A simple fix was proposed: XORing each subkey with a 16-bit constant, such as 0x0DAE.

 Larger classes of weak keys were found in 2002.

 This is still of negligible probability to be a concern to a randomly chosen key, and some of the problems are fixed by the constant XOR proposed earlier, but the paper is not certain if all of them are.
 A more comprehensive redesign of the IDEA key schedule may be desirable.

 Availability

 A patent application for IDEA was first filed in Switzerland (CH A 1690/90) on May 18, 1990, then an international patent application was filed under the Patent Cooperation Treaty on May 16, 1991.
 Patents were eventually granted in Austria, France, Germany, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom, (filed May 16, 1991, issued June 22, 1994 and expired May 16, 2011), the United States (issued May 25, 1993 and expired January 7, 2012) and Japan (JP 3225440, expired May 16, 2011).

-MediaCrypt AG is now offering a successor to IDEA and focuses on its new cipher (official release in May 2005) IDEA NXT, which was previously called FOX.
+MediaCrypt AG offered a successor to IDEA, released in May 2005, IDEA NXT, previously called FOX.